 Visa: The J-1 visa is the only legal way to spend a year in the USA as an au pair.
 Your J-1 visa will be valid for 12 months, followed by a 30-day grace period which allows you to continue travelling in the USA.
 We will provide you with all necessary documents for your visa application and guide you through the whole process.
 You will have to arrange a visa appointment at your local U.S. Embassy and attend a personal interview, after which your visa will be issued.

-Travel: Cultural Care will arrange air travel to the USA from a selected airport in your home country.
-Most au pairs will travel on a flight with other au pairs departing from the same city – and rest assured, program representatives will meet you at your arrival airport to ensure a smooth transition process once you land!
+Travel: The Cultural Care team will arrange air travel to the USA from a selected airport in your home country.
+Most au pairs will travel on a flight with other au pairs departing from the same city!
+Your final destination will be the airport closest to your host family’s home and they will be there to greet you.